tiramdasg/tiramdasg.github.io/_projects/Federated-sentiment-analysis.md

 This project leverages federated learning, a cutting-edge approach in machine learning.
 Instead of relying on a centralized model, federated learning involves distributing data across multiple clients.
 Each client trains a local model, which is then aggregated into a global model.
 This methodology enhances privacy and reduces the need for massive data transfers, making it ideal for large-scale sentiment analysis tasks.

 ## Data and Tools
 I used the Pushshift Reddit Dataset, specifically focusing on comments from April 2019.
-This dataset is huge with 165 GB, so I only used a portion of it to make our project manageable.
+This dataset is huge with 165 GB, so I only used a portion of it between April 1, 2019 to April 17, 2019 to make our project manageable.
 Apache Kafka was used to manage the data stream, feeding it into Apache Flink for processing.
-The sentiment analysis models were trained using TensorFlow Federated, a framework tailored for federated learning.
+The sentiment analysis models were trained using PyTorch.

 ## Implementation
 The implementation is divided into 2 main stages.